theskymaybe/WSI-test-task/README.md

 `baseline_adagram.py` — an Adagram baseline generation script

-`evaluate.py` — an evaluation script using Ajusted Rand Score (ARI) as an evaluation metric
+`evaluate.py` — an evaluation script using Adjusted Rand Score (ARI) as an evaluation metric

 `requirements.txt` — the list of the necessary dependencies